• Menu

 Cities in the Caribbean

-On holiday on one of the beautiful Caribbean islands , many are attracted to sandy beaches, crystal clear waters and a drink in hand.
+On holiday on one of the beautiful Caribbean islands , many are attracted to sandy beaches, crystal clear water and a drink in hand.
 But when you’re visiting one of the tropical islands, whether it’s for a few days or more than a week, there’s so much more to explore than just your resort.
 After a few days of beach, sun and swimming, it’s time to explore the country.
 The cities on many Caribbean islands are rich in history and unique architecture.
 Get to know the people and culture of the country you have traveled to.
 An easy way to do this is to take a day trip to one of the big cities.

 St. John’s